 For an illustrative example, consider heroin addiction.
 Nobody, and I do mean nobody, shoots heroin right out of the gate.
 They start out with alcohol or marijuana or, perhaps, a prescription medication.
 As time passes, tolerance builds, and, in response, usage escalates.
 Maybe they start drinking or smoking pot the moment they wake up, or they start crushing and snorting the pills they’ve been abusing for faster effect, etc. Eventually, even those behaviors don’t produce the desired high, so they ‘discover’ harder drugs and more impactful ways to ingest those drugs.
 Before they know it, and often without ever making a conscious decision to do so, they find themselves with a needle in their arm.

 Behavioral addictions escalate in similar fashion.
 Let’s use porn addiction as an example.
 Occasionally viewing and masturbating to ‘vanilla’ porn is, for many people, the psychological equivalent of drinking a few beers or smoking a little pot.
-As usage continues, however, tolerance sets in and the porn user must look at more porn or more intense porn to create the desired high.
-Before long, the user is looking at porn that, when he or she started, would have been a turn-off.
+As usage continues, however, tolerance sets in, and the porn user must look at more porn or more intense porn to create the desired high.
+Before long, the user is looking at porn that, when they started, would have been a turn-off.
 A porn addict might also escalate to other online behaviors (webcams, sexting, apps, etc.) and even real-world behaviors (strip clubs, casual sex, anonymous sex, prostitution, affairs, and the like).